Rugby 101: A Beginner’s Guide To Rugby Union

 Offside rule

-The offside rule is a fundamental aspect of rugby union that ensures fair play and maintains a level field.
+The offside rule is a fundamental aspect of rugby union that ensures fair play and maintains a level playing field.
 According to this rule, players must remain onside at all times during the game.
 Being onside means being behind the last feet of the teammate who last played the ball.

 If a player is offside, they are not allowed to participate in the game until they regain an onside position.
 Being offside can result in penalties and may give the opposing team an advantage.
 This rule encourages strategic gameplay and fair competition.